conan-io/conan-io.github.io/_posts/2026-08-12-Swift-Cpp-Interop-With-Conan-Managed-Dependencies.markdown

 ---

 Swift has been able to import C and Objective-C APIs since its early releases.
-C++ was a harder boundary: namespaces, overloaded functions, templates, constructors, destructors, and the C++ standard library all have to retain their meaning across languages.
+C++ was more difficult to support: namespaces, overloaded functions, templates, constructors, destructors, and the C++ standard library all need to be represented correctly in Swift.
 Calling a C++ library from Swift therefore usually meant putting a C facade or an Objective-C++ wrapper in front of it.

-[Swift 5.9](https://www.swift.org/blog/swift-5.9-released/) changed that by introducing direct C++ interoperability.
-Support has continued to expand: Swift 6 added move-only C++ types and more standard-library types, `std::unique_ptr` support arrived in 2025, and Swift 6.2 introduced safer ways to work with annotated pointer and view APIs.

-Most interop samples control both sides of the boundary.
-We wanted to try the less tidy case: could Swift call an ordinary, pre-existing C++ package without modifying its source or writing a wrapper library?
+[Swift 5.9](https://www.swift.org/blog/swift-5.9-released/) changed that by introducing direct C++ interoperability, allowing Swift to import C++ headers and call supported C++ APIs without first exposing them through a C facade or an Objective-C++ wrapper.

+In this post, we use Swift’s direct C++ interoperability to call [LunaSVG](https://conan.io/center/recipes/lunasvg), an existing C++ SVG renderer from ConanCenter, without modifying the library or writing a wrapper.
+Conan provides LunaSVG, its transitive dependencies, and the information required to compile and link the application.
+A Clang module map then makes the library’s headers importable from Swift.

-For this example, we use [LunaSVG](https://conan.io/center/recipes/lunasvg), a C++ SVG renderer from ConanCenter.
-The Swift application creates an SVG scene, asks LunaSVG to render it with two stylesheets, and writes `summer.png` and `winter.png`.
-LunaSVG has no Swift-specific code and does not ship a Swift module map.
+The application creates an SVG scene in Swift and asks LunaSVG to render it with two different styles, producing `summer.png` and `winter.png`.
+The example shows how the two pieces fit together: Swift understands how to call the C++ API, while Conan makes the library and everything it depends on available to the build.

-The result is a useful division of responsibilities:

-- Swift interoperability teaches the compiler how to call the C++ API.
-- Conan supplies the compatible headers, binary, dependencies, and build configuration behind that API.

 The complete project is available in the [Conan examples repository](https://github.com/conan-io/examples2/tree/main/examples/languages/swift/cxx_interop).